Our surroundings is creeping with bacteria, viruses, and toxins. Everything that we are exposed to, especially the air that we breathe, the

 - Regular exercises.
 Physical activities help regulate hormones and reduce inflammation.

-- Practice mindful meditation and deep relaxation techniques such as deep breathing, and yoga.
-This lessens stress, which in turn helps with the immune response.
+Practice mindful meditation and deep relaxation techniques such as deep breathing, and yoga.
+This lessens stress, which in turn helps with

 - Best is to consult with a functional medicine practitioner to get tested and guided accordingly.